-"Work and pray", the motto of the Benedictines, is one that Fr.
-Mike likes to use when talking about the Desert Refuge for Peace Officers.
-Reverend Michael McCullough is the Executive Director of DRPO, a center located in the desert community of Joshua Tree, California.
-This special place is the vision of Father Mike, a Catholic Priest, LAPD Reserve Officer and law enforcement chaplain.
+"Work and pray," the motto of the Benedictines, is one that Father Mike McCullough likes to use when talking about the Desert Refuge for Peace Officers, a center located in the desert community of Joshua Tree, California.
+This special place is the vision of Father Mike, a Catholic Priest, LAPD Reserve Officer, and law enforcement chaplain.

 Through 37 years of ministering to the law enforcement community, Father Mike was led to establish and offer a place of rest and healing to police officers and those who support law enforcement.

-Father Mike's vision began in 1986 when he realized that those dealing with the stress of police work needed a place to go where healing can occur.
-In an article published in LAPD publication The Blue Line, Fr.
-Mike states, “The purpose of the Desert Refuge is to teach . . . ‘solutions’ to burnout, hopefully in a pro-active way.
+Father Mike's vision began in 1986 when he realized that those dealing with the stress of police work needed a place to go for healing.
+Fr.
+Mike told LAPD publication The Blue Line, “The purpose of the Desert Refuge is to teach...solutions to burnout, hopefully in a pro-active way.
 We hope to deter suicide and cynicism before they become a fact.”
 At the Refuge, with no TV and other electronic distractions, people take the time to focus on their spiritual needs.